Climate of Fear (pt. 2)

 At this point, with all due repulsion, I must affirm that Lindzen is wrong and that his alarmist opponents are closer to truth, albeit not through their own merit and good intentions.

 Climate scare and the end of modern science Namely, traditionally, science is not being held as a mean to converge conceptual models to better understanding of natural world, but as a disciplined way to attain the truth.
-Lindzen’s use of the word ‘tradition’ without qualification can only apply to a very recent historical period, almost converging with the end of the little ice age, and final dissolution of last attempts at metaphysics in classical German Philosophy.
-Before this time, the Western world still held to dictum, for the last time reiterated by Hegel, that truth is true only if it is a whole truth, i.e. an expression of unity which a priori transcends sense experience and it’s epistemological correlate: the individuum.
+Lindzen’s use of the word ‘tradition’ without qualification can only apply to a very recent historical period, almost converging with the end of the little ice age, and final dissolution of last attempts at metaphysics in classical German philosophy.
+Before this time, the Western world still held to dictum, for the last time reiterated by Hegel, that truth is true only if it is whole truth, i.e. an expression of unity which a priori transcends sense experience and it’s epistemological correlate: the individuum.
 Furthermore, the fact that “degree of recognition was weighted according to both the practical consequences of the success and the philosophical and aesthetic power of the success.”, only goes to show that ultimate value of modern science is first and foremost subjective, i.e. that in the end it is a value-basis, aesthetical or practical, that determines success, and not the truth.
 The truth, in fact, doesn’t apply at all.

 The reason for this lies in the historical process, now reaching it’s reductio ad absurdum, of obfuscating the difference between science and technology, the difference between episteme and tehne.
-While the proper definition of science is best formulated in Plato and, to be honest: in apocryphal version, Aristotle as epopteia or theoria, i.e. synoptic – and this means: unified, mental intuition of unity of Being, on grounds of which any single genera of being can be recognized in it’s own truth, beauty and virtue, technique or technology is a knowledge of imitating the nature in order to successfully reach certain ends.
+While the proper definition of science is best formulated in Plato and, to be honest: in apocryphal version, Aristotle as epopteia or theoria, i.e. synoptic – and this means: unified, mental intuition of unity of Being, on grounds of which any single genera of being can be recognized in it’s own truth, technique or technology is a knowledge of imitating the nature in order to successfully reach certain ends.
 It is noteworthy that technology is a process in which the end is always outside of process itself and determines it’s value.
-So for instance, we can’t say that man is morally more or less honest, but we can certainly say that he is more or less skilful in some kind of art, depending on how he accomplishes his task.
+So for instance, we can’t say that man is morally more or less honest, but we can certainly say that he is more or less skillful in some kind of art, depending on how he accomplishes his task.
 Now we venture to affirm that modern “science” is being naturally evaluated like an activity of artisan, not of scientist in truly traditional sense.
 In this respect, endeavors of climate alarmists are in fact fairly consequent to the extent that they provide subjective gratification of certain people who support and finance them.
-The fact that those people are neo-malthusian lunatics doesn’t in the least change the nature of their work.
-While men like Lindzen are realistic and honest enough to recognize the limitations of their knowledge, they are essentially in grave error if they consider themselves scientists.
+The fact that those people are neo-malthusians doesn’t in the least change the nature of their work.
+While men like Lindzen are realistic and honest enough to recognize the limitations of their knowledge, they are essentially in grave error if they consider themselves scientists in the unqualified sense.
 By rejecting the pre-existing unity of Being, they are at the same time rejecting the possibility of science as such and with it any kind of criterion outside the subjective gratification.
 Lindzen himself provides us with an apt example of what this means in his exposition of historical change in gratification paradigm inside the American scientific community: